webpack/webpack.js.org/src/content/configuration/watch.md

 ## Webpack doesn't recompile on change while watching

-### File changes are being seen, just no files are being updated
+### File changes are seen, but no files are updated

-Verify that webpack is not being notified of changes by running with the --progress flag.
-If progress shows on save but no files are output, it is likely a configuration issue, not a file watching issue.
+Verify that webpack is not being notified of changes by running webpack with the --progress flag.
+If progress shows on save but no files are outputted, it is likely a configuration issue, not a file watching issue.

 ```bash
 webpack --watch --progress